⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-Forward P/E9.54Indicates the price investors are willing to pay for each dollar of estimated future earnings, offering insight into future valuation expectations.
+Forward P/E8.92Indicates how much investors are willing to pay for each dollar of expected future earnings, offering a forward-looking valuation perspective.

-Price/Sales (TTM)1.53Calculates the stock price relative to its revenue per share over the past twelve months, often used for companies with inconsistent earnings.
+Price/Sales (TTM)1.59Evaluates the company's stock price relative to its revenue over the last twelve months, often used for companies with volatile earnings or in early growth stages.

-Price/Book (MRQ)0.99Measures how much investors are willing to pay for each dollar of a company's book value (assets minus liabilities), indicating valuation relative to net assets.
+Price/Book (MRQ)1.03Measures how much investors are willing to pay for each dollar of book value, indicating premium valuation relative to net assets.

-Return on Equity (TTM)0.08Indicates how much profit a company generates for each dollar of shareholders' equity over the past twelve months, reflecting efficiency in generating profits from equity.
+Return on Equity (TTM)0.08Indicates how much profit a company generates for each dollar of shareholders' equity, reflecting efficiency in generating profits from equity investments.

-Operating Margin0.15Represents the percentage of revenue left after paying for operating expenses, showing a company's profitability from its core operations.
+Operating Margin0.18Represents the percentage of revenue left after paying for operating expenses, highlighting the company's operational efficiency and core profitability.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.